 Schaefer has been a member of the SLAM team for 22 years.
 He currently serves as Director of Quality Assurance & Control (QAQC), leading the development and implementation of SLAM’s QA/QC process, the development of SLAM standards/best practices, and performing project QC reviews firmwide.
 As one of SLAM’s technical leaders, he serves as a resource in matters including documentation, codes, sustainability, construction administration and Revit.

+A licensed professional engineer in 18 states, Bennett has worked with local, state and federal agencies across the country.
 Among Bennett’s work are numerous entertainment venues at Walt Disney World, serving as civil engineer design partner, and as civil engineer of record on the AIA award winning project, Lake County Justice Center in Tavares, Fl., completing multiple new buildings and infrastructure improvements.
 She holds a Bachelor of Science in Civil Engineering from Iowa State University.

 Infelt’s healthcare projects include the University of Iowa Hospitals and Clinics, University of Rochester Medical Center, University of Colorado Health, Yale New Haven Hospital, Jackson Memorial Hospital – University of Miami, Kaiser Permanente, and work with the Veteran’s Affairs and Department of Defense Health Systems.
 Doug is a member of the American Institute of Architects and he holds a Bachelor of Arts in Architecture and a Bachelor of Architecture from Iowa State University, where he has served as a guest juror for their healthcare studio.